Mexican gastronomy: 32 states, 32 dishes

 The mixture of indigenous and Spanish cultures gave a different direction to ancestral recipes, providing ingredients and flavors unknown in the region.
 Among the European contributions are: animal fats, wheat, flour, beef and chicken, as well as dairy products.

-Please join us on this first chapter of an alphabetical tour through the 32 states of Mexico and their most representative dish.
+Please join us on this alphabetical tour through the 32 states of Mexico and their most representative dish.

 Chile con carne, although it is well known as Chilli con Carne in states like Texas, has its origin in the city of Ensenada.
 Its main ingredients are meat, chili peppers and beans.